CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/using-the-on-premises-dashboard.md

 # Using the On-Premises Dashboard

-The on-premises dashboard presents useful information on CodeTogether usage in your organization.
+The on-premises dashboard presents useful information on CodeTogether Live usage in your organization.
 It provides access to real-time information, historical usage trends, and the ability to configure some server settings.
 The dashboard can be accessed at `https://SERVERFQDN/dashboard`.

 In a multi-server on-premises deployment, the Locator and individual edge servers will have dedicated dashboards—server configuration options are only available in Locator dashboards.